So you want to learn how to create a Facebook ad agency? Awesome!

 But I’m just starting out, will anyone really pay me to run Facebook ads?

 Sure, it is scary to put yourself out there knowing you might hear a “no,” but that’s a reality you’re going to have to get comfortable with.
-Not every business will want to pay someone to run ads, but spend some time listening to them and find out why.
+Not every business will want to pay someone to run ads, but spend some time listening to them and finding out why.
 It helps you get better at selling yourself and your services.

 Here’s a comment from one of our Facebook Side Hustle Course students.
 It’s a powerful reminder to trust the process, whether you’re on client 1, 2, 3, or 10.